pxr687/dsip/notes.md

 # My original vague module plan thoughts

-PR's original vague thoughts about content:
+PR's original vague thoughts about content (can be deleted when no longer needed):

 Compilation of vague module ideas from our discussion yesterday: